-Details of these directors' qualifications are set out in the directors' report on pages 9 and 10 of the 2016 financial statements.
+Details of these directors' qualifications are set out in the Directors' Report on pages 10 and 11 of the 2018 Annual Report.

-All members of the committee are financially literate and have an appropriate understanding of the industry in which the group operates.
+All members of the committee are financially literate and have an appropriate understanding of the industry in which the Group operates.